Sinclair Cambridge

 The Sinclair Cambridge was a pocket-sized calculator introduced in August 1973 by Sinclair Radionics.
-It was available both as kit form kit to be assembled by the purchaser, or assembled prior to purchase.
-The range ultimately comprised seven models, the original "four-function" Cambridge, which carried out the four basic mathematical functions of addition, subtraction, multiplication, and division, being followed by the Cambridge Scientific, Cambridge Memory, two versions of Cambridge Memory %, Cambridge Scientific Programmable and Cambridge Universal.
+It was available both in kit form to be assembled by the purchaser, or assembled prior to purchase.
+The range ultimately comprised seven models, the original "four-function" Cambridge – which carried out the four basic mathematical functions of addition, subtraction, multiplication, and division – being followed by the Cambridge Scientific, Cambridge Memory, two versions of Cambridge Memory %, Cambridge Scientific Programmable and Cambridge Universal.

+The Sinclair calculators were successful because they were far cheaper than the competition; however, their design led to slow and less accurate computations of transcendental functions (maximum three decimal places of accuracy).

 History

 The Cambridge had been preceded by the Sinclair Executive, Sinclair's first pocket calculator, in September 1972.
-At the time the Executive was smaller and noticeably thinner than any of its competitors, at 56 × 138 × 9 mm, fitting easily into a shirt pocket.
+At the time, the Executive was smaller and noticeably thinner than any of its competitors, at 56 × 138 × 9 mm, fitting easily into a shirt pocket.

-A major factor in the Cambridge's success was its low price; the Cambridge was launched in August 1973, selling for £32.95 (£29.95 + VAT) fully assembled or £27.45 (£24.95 + VAT) as a kit.
-An extensive manual explained how to calculate functions such as trigonometry, n-th root extraction and compound interest on the device.
+A major factor in the Cambridge's success was its low price; when launched in August 1973, it sold for £32.95 (£29.95 + VAT) fully assembled or £27.45 (£24.95 + VAT) as a kit.
+An extensive manual explained how to calculate functions such as trigonometry, nth root extraction and compound interest on the device.
+In October 1974, according to a newspaper advertisement, the type 3 could be bought in the United Kingdom by mail order for £16.95 (including VAT & Post & Packing).